ayxos/react-cellar/README.md

 ## If something doesn't work

 Refer to the [issues section](https://github.com/rangle/typescript-react-redux-starter/issues) to see if this has already been logged.
 Otherwise create a [new issue](https://github.com/rangle/typescript-react-redux-starter/issues/new).

+## Want to deploy on Heroku?
+Read this.

+By default, Heroku's node stack runs `npm install --production`, which ignores the  `devDependencies` section of your `package.json`.
+The convention in these cases is that only what is necessary for the actual production run should be in `dependencies`.

+However this is at odds with modern JS bundlers like webpack, where almost everything is a `devDependency`;
+because Heroku does not separate the build and run environments, its default setup isn't the best fit.

+Here is a workaround: https://devcenter.heroku.com/articles/nodejs-support#customizing-the-build-process